borisruf/azure_carbon_tracker/README.md

 )
 ```

-You can also query specific prices or create an update pricing CSV.
+You can also query specific prices or create an updated pricing CSV.

 ```python
 from azure_carbon_tracker import query_price, create_pricing_table